Code-Institute-Submissions/GriffinSar-Renewal-Calculator-Project-3/README.md

 - I was encountering a bug when the user entered anything that wasnt a number.
 It was causing the program to crash.
 I implemented a try except block.
 This handled the exception if the user enters something that isnt a number and instead of crashing the program prints and error and directs the user back to the start of the function.

 # Deployment

+### Gitpod and GitHub
+The Code Institute Python Essentials Template on GitHub was used to develop this project.
+This template was designed by Code Institute to provide a terminal that can be viewed in the browser.

+Steps:

+From the link above, click "use this template".
+You will be taken to a screen to create a new repository from this template.
+Give your repository a name.
+Click "create repository from template" and your repository will be created.
+In the new repository, click the green "Gitpod" button to open the workspace in Gitpod.

+### Google Sheets

+You must generate credential and provide them to your program to allow your project to access Google Sheets.

+Steps to generate the credentials:

+- Navigate to the Google Cloud Platform
+- Click "select a project".
+- Click "new project".
+- Give the project a name.
+- Click "create".
+- From the project's dashboard, select 'APIs and services' and then 'Library'.
+- Search for Google Drive API and enable it.
+- Select "create credentials".
+- From the "Which API are you using?" dropdown menu, choose "Google Drive API".
+- For the "What data will you be accessing?" question, select "Application Data".
+- For the "Are you planning to use this API with Compute Engine, Kubernetes Engine, App Engine, or Cloud Functions?" question, select "No, I'm not using them".
+- Enter a Service Account name.
+- In the Role Dropdown box choose Basic > Editor then press Continue.
+- Click "Done".
+- On the next page, click on the Service Account that has been created.
+- On the next page, click on the Keys tab.
+- Click on the Add Key dropdown and select Create New Key
+- Select JSON and then click Create.
+This will trigger the json file with your API credentials in it to download to your machine.

+Steps to allow the program access using the credentials:

+- Drag and drop the downloaded json file containing the credentials into your Gitpod workspace.
+- Rename the file to creds.json for ease of use.
+- In the creds.json file, find the "client_email" value and copy the email address (without the surrounding quotes).
+- In the Google Sheet, click the green "share" button in the top right.
+- Paste in the email, make sure "Editor" is selected, untick "Notify People", and then click "Share".

+Steps to ensure that the credentials file is stored securely and details are not shared with GitHub:

+- Open the "gitignore" file in Gitpod.
+- Add "creds.json" (without the quotes) to the gitignore file and save the file.